| |

 A cup of swirled ice cream topped with chunks of cookie dough, chocolate chips, and brownie pieces on a wooden table.
 A gold spoon is scooping up a portion.
 Two small bowls with more toppings are in the background.

-9. Scoop into a bowl, add extra cookie dough or brownie bites on top and enjoy every bite!
+9. Scoop into a bowl, add extra cookie dough or brownie bites on top, and enjoy every bite!

 A bowl of creamy ice cream topped with chunks of chocolate chip cookie dough and chocolate pieces.
 The ice cream is swirled with chocolate and vanilla flavors, and measuring spoons are visible in the background on a wooden surface.

-Tips & Tricks
+Tips and Tricks

 • You can substitute a ½ teaspoon of xanthan gum for the dry pudding mix before freezing.
 This helps prevent ice crystals and still gives it that classic ice cream consistency.